samcodessometimes/India-2015---2016-Education-data/README.md

-Here's the README document revised for UK English:

----

 # Indian School Education Data Analysis

 This repository contains Python scripts for analysing Indian school education data from the 2015-16 academic year.
 The analysis focuses on district-wise and state-wise educational data, including metrics related to schools and teachers.